The Imperial Pilgrimage Routes of Japan

 Day 12 & 13: Kyoto

 From Nara, we’ll transfer to Kyoto by road and spend the next two days experiencing this amazing city.
 With 17 UNESCO World Heritage sites, it's no wonder Kyoto is considered the cultural center of Japan.
 The capital city of Japan from 794 - 1968, behind its now modern, contemporary exterior vestiges of old-world Japan are everywhere.
-Our explorations of Kyoto will include the Ginkakuji Silver Pavilion and its garden, the Philosophers Walk, and perhaps the Nishiki Koji indoor market with its bustling shopping center.
-The day will be capped off by our farewell celebration.
+Our explorations of Kyoto may include the Ginkakuji Silver Pavilion and its garden, the Philosophers Walk, the Nishiki Koji indoor market, and a trip to the Miho Museum designed by I.M.
+Pei.
+The day will be capped off by our farewell dinner.

 Day 14: Depart - Onward travel